Performance Analysis of Active Large Intelligent Surfaces (LISs): Uplink Spectral Efficiency and Pilot Training: Simulation Results and Analysis

 Fig. \ref{fig.7} compares the ergodic SSE resulting from the optimal training lengths obtained from Corollary 1 and a brute-force search, as a function of $M$.
 As shown in Fig. \ref{fig.7}, the optimal performance obtained by a brute-force search is nearly achieved by the proposed pilot training length, $t=K$, over the entire range of $M$.
 Although the ergodic SSE of a multi-LIS system is affected by pilot contamination and inter-LIS interference through the LOS path, thus resulting in performance degradation compared with the single-LIS case, the minimum training length always achieves the optimal performance, regardless of the number of neighboring LISs and devices located within their serving area.
 This result shows a particular characteristic of an LIS that the accurate CSI is not an important system parameter in both single- and multi-LIS cases, unlike conventional massive MIMO.

 Fig. \ref{fig.8} shows the average NSE with the proposed pilot training length as a function of $K$, when $T=50$, considering very high-mobility scenarios.
 The average NSE is defined by the sum of ergodic SSE for $N$ LISs divided by $N$.
 Since the pilot training length $t$ does not affect the asymptotic received SINR as proved in Corollary 1, the uplink channel uses for the data signal and its SINR decrease as $K$ increases due to the the increase in the pilot training overhead and the intra/inter-LIS interference, respectively.
 Meanwhile, the NSE improves as $K$ increases given that it stems from the sum rate of $NK$ devices located within the serving area of a network LIS.
 Therefore, a fundamental tradeoff exists in terms of the average NSE according to the value of $K$.
 Due to the logarithmic nature of the mutual information, the average NSE increases with $K$ when $K$ is small, and starts decreasing with $K$ when $K$ exceeds a given threshold point, as shown in Fig. \ref{fig.8}.
-The maximum NSE can be achieved, statistically, by the optimal value of $K$, which could be obtained experimentally as $K=20$.
+The maximum NSE can be achieved, statistically, by the optimal value of $K$, which could be obtained experimentally as $K=25$.

 Fig. \ref{fig.9} compares the total NSE with the proposed number of scheduled devices, $K_{\rm{opt}}$, and that with a fixed number of scheduled devices, as a function of $M$.
-This fixed number is obtained experimentally as $K=20$ from Fig. \ref{fig.8}, and $K_{\rm{opt}}$ can be obtained deterministically according to each device distribution.
+This fixed number is obtained experimentally as $K=25$ from Fig. \ref{fig.8}, and $K_{\rm{opt}}$ can be obtained deterministically according to each device distribution.
 The optimal performance is also presented in Fig. \ref{fig.9}.
 This optimal value is obtained, experimentally, by comparing every NSE over the entire ranges of $K$ for each device distribution.
-Fig. \ref{fig.9} shows that the NSE with the proposed $K_{\rm{opt}}$ is always higher than that with $K=20$ over the entire ranges of $M$ and their performance gap increases as $M$ increases.
+Fig. \ref{fig.9} shows that the NSE with the proposed $K_{\rm{opt}}$ is always higher than that with $K=25$ over the entire ranges of $M$ and their performance gap increases as $M$ increases.
 Moreover, the NSE with $K_{\rm{opt}}$ nearly achieves the optimal performance obtained from our extensive simulations.